 William has always known he wanted to own a business.
 As a kid, he would run different businesses out of his bedroom.
-He even had a convenience store and would sell things to his family.
-William vividly remembers reading the business briefs in the newspapers and applying that knowledge to his convenience store businesses.

 The Day That Changed His Life